Abhinav-Kumar012/ST_project/README.md

 |-------------|----------------------|
 | Abhinav Kumar | unit testing for banking, data_structures, graph_algos, matrix_ops,search_algos, utils, geometry,set_ops |
 | Aaditya Joshi | integration testing and unit testing for sorting_algos, stats_lib, string_utils |

+## AI Disclosure
+AI was used in this project to implement the following:
+- Ensure we had node coverage in unit testing.
+- Added conditional statements in integration testing for increasing logical mutant count.